 - If you save $70,000 when your kid is born, you’ll accumulate $294,040 (assuming 8% annual gain.)

 - If you spread it out over 18 years and save $324/month until your kid is 18, then you’ll have $156,585.
 It’s still good, but probably won’t be enough to pay for 4 years of college.

 The only caveat is to make sure not to go over the $14,000/year gift limit.
 For the 529, you can contribute $70,000 in one year and treat it as if you were contributing the lump sum over five years.

+Currently, we have about $78,000 in RB40Jr’s college fund with 11 years left to go.
+That’s not too bad, right?
 Our goal is to pay for 4 years of instate public college.
-If he wants to go to graduate school or attend a private college, then he will probably have to take out some loans.
+If he wants to go to graduate school or attend a private college, then he will have to get some scholarships and take out some loans.

 For 2018, Joe plans to diversify his passive income by investing in US heartland real estate through RealtyShares.
 He has 3 rental units in Portland and he believes the local market is getting overpriced.

 Joe highly recommends Personal Capital for DIY investors.
 He logs on to Personal Capital almost daily to check his cash flow and net worth.
 They have many useful tools that will help every investor analyze their portfolio and plan for retirement.

 - How Much Money Do You Need To Feel Wealthy? - September 20, 2018